-"Newly Seen Domains" is a new security category that identifies domains that have been queried for the first time within the previous few days by customers of Cisco Umbrella DNS service (including the free OpenDNS service for home users).
+"Newly Seen Domains" (NSD) is a security category that identifies domains that have been queried for the first time within the past 24 hours by any user of Cisco Umbrella DNS service (including the free OpenDNS service for home users).
 This security category works the same as any other security category and can be enabled as part of an existing security setting or a new one.
 Domains stay in the list for a period of 24 hours.

 How We Define a Domain as “Newly Seen”

 New domains are often 'spun-up' as part of new malware campaigns; the bad actors behind the campaigns use new domains because they’re not known to traditional signature-based methods of blocking known bad websites.
 For instance, a phishing campaign might create a new domain to go along with a major spam campaign encouraging people to click on a link.
 The link isn't known to be part of this campaign just yet and isn't blocked by standard lists of known-bad domains—and before it’s added to those lists, there’s plenty of time for criminals to exfiltrate data, install malware and get inside a network.

 The Newly Seen Domains (NSD) security category works by checking our DNS logs to see lookups for domains that we have never seen lookups for in the past.
 Due to the volume of invalid queries we see, for a domain to get marked as newly seen, we must see the client’s query get properly answered.
 Once a domain is first seen, it's added to a list for 24 hours.
 After that, the domain will no longer be ‘newly seen’ and will be removed from the list.